Frequently Asked Questions

 How do I know if I´m eligible for DCT?

-All cancer types that form a solid tumour or carcinoma are fought with dendritic cells, including metastasis.
+All cancer types that form a solid tumour or carcinoma are fought with dendritic cells, including metastasis are suitable for dendritic cell therapy.

 Who would not be eligible?